Goh Yihan: Legal career

 After obtaining his LLB, Goh was deployed as a Justices' Law Clerk in the Supreme Court from 2006 to 2008.
 In 2008, he became a Senior Justices' Law Clerk, then served as an Assistant Registrar of the Supreme Court.

 Goh has served as amicus curiae to the Court of Appeal on numerous occasions.
 The court has described his written and oral submissions as "comprehensive, elegantly expressed, and lucidly organised", and as "models of clarity and conciseness".

 Goh was appointed senior counsel in January 2021.

 On 1 July 2022, Goh was appointed a Judicial Commissioner of the Supreme Court for a two-year term.

 On 1 October 2023, Goh was appointed a Judge of the High Court.
 In his work in the High Court, his areas of focus were finance, securities, banking, complex commercial cases; corporate insolvency; company, trusts and insolvency; intellectual property or information technology; and tort claims.

 On 4 November 2024, it was announced that Goh will be resigning as a Judge and will be appointed a Deputy Attorney-General on 1 January 2025.
 As Deputy Attorney-General, Goh argued in support of the constitutionality of the presumptions under the Misuse of Drugs Act.

+On 25 September 2026, it was announced that Goh will return to the Supreme Court Bench as a Judge of the Appellate Division of the High Court on 1 October 2026.